-Like the Earth itself, the Department of Earth Science's history is long and interesting.
+Like the Earth itself, the Department of Earth and Environmental Sciences' history is long and interesting.
 The department formed as a unique entity in 1970.
 For 25 years, the head was Dr. Wayne I. Anderson, the authority on the geological history of Iowa.
 Over the years more faculty were added to the department until the present time when professionals in the fields of Astronomy, Meteorology, Earth Science Education, Environmental Science and Geology, work together to make the department one of the most eclectic at U.N.I.

 If you are interested in obtaining literature about the department or would like to set up an appointment to discuss majoring in the department, please contact the department Head, Dr. Siobahn Morgan.